-Limited Liability Company (LLC) Private Stock Company (Private Company) Public Joint Stock Company (PJSC) Branch/Representative Office The capital shall be composed of equal shares.
-The capital is required to be paid in full at the time of incorporation and deposited in a bank in the UAE.
+Limited Liability Company (LLC) Private Joint Stock Company (PrJSC) Public Joint Stock Company (PJSC) Branch/Representative Office The capital is required to be paid in full after the of incorporation of the LLC.
 An LLC does not issue share certificates, but may be converted into a joint stock company subject to fulfilling a number of conditions.
 It cannot offer shares to the public.
 AED 1 and no more than AED 100).
 Permitted activities It is permitted to undertake a broad range of commercial activities (subject to any licensing restrictions) except for insurance and banking activities.
 It is permitted to undertake a broad range of commercial activities (subject to any licensing restrictions).
 If commercial activities, such as insurance, banking activities or investing funds on the account of third parties, are to be performed, special authorizations must be obtained from the relevant federal and local authorities.
 It is permitted to undertake a broad range of commercial activities (subject to any licensing restrictions).
 If commercial activities, such as insurance, banking activities or investing funds on the account of third parties, are to be performed, special authorizations must be obtained from the relevant federal and local authorities.
 Branch offices operating onshore are licensed to conduct activities that are conducted by the parent or controlling company in its jurisdiction of incorporation.
-The branch will only be able to provide certain services and professional activities and may not conduct activities such as trading and any ancillary activities representing, in general, the sale and purchase of products or commodities, restaurants, coffee shops and food catering services, and
+The branch will only be able to provide certain services and professional activities and may not conduct activities such as trading and any ancillary activities representing, in general, the sale and purchase of products or commodities, restaurants, coffee shops and food catering services, and the establishment of print and